 Doxycycline has been commonly prescribed by physicians across the world as a first-line defense in fighting Lyme disease for decades.
 This is mainly because there is strong evidence that patients who take a 4-6 week round of this antibiotic within the first 60 days of infection onset can remove all signs and symptoms of Lyme disease and avoid going into the chronic phase of the illness.
 In fact, doxycycline (along with Amoxycillin, Cefuroxime and Azithromycin) has become a part of International Lyme and Associated Diseases Society (ILADS) treatment standards.

 The problem is, a 2003 study reported by the US National Library of Medicine warns that Doxycyline has been shown to cause intracranial hypertension or pressure on the brain.
-Actually, it has been known for years that Doxycycline and its cousins Tetracycline and Minocycline can cause increased cranial pressure to the point of manifesting symptoms ranging from headaches, blurred or double vision, whooshing sounds in the ears, spinal fluid leaking from the nose to permanent blindness.
+Actually, it has been known for years that Doxycycline and its cousins Tetracycline and Minocycline can cause increased cranial pressure to the point of manifesting symptoms ranging from headaches, blurred or double vision, whooshing sounds in the ears, spinal fluid leaking from the nose to permanent blindness (see study).
 Patients more susceptible to this condition were slightly overweight women in their childbearing years.
 In fact, the study issues this warning, “Doxycycline should be prescribed with caution to women of childbearing age who are overweight or have a history of idiopathic intracranial hypertension.”

-However, another report also published by US National Library of Medicine states that “intracranial hypertension due to the Tetracycline antibiotics (including Doxycycline) occurs in both sexes, at almost any age, and without concomitant obesity.
+However, another report also published by US National Library of Medicine states that “intracranial hypertension due to the Tetracycline antibiotics (including Doxycycline) occurs in both sexes, at almost any age, and without concomitant obesity (see report).
 How quickly a person develops intracranial hypertension after ingesting doxycycline is unknown, but in the largest review of intracranial hypertension induced by minocycline, some participants had used the drug for up to a year before developing symptoms whereas others became symptomatic within two weeks.8 Some dispute whether Tetracyclines cause intracranial hypertension at all since so many individuals are treated with the drug every year without developing intracranial hypertension.
 However, individual cases have been reported where stopping the drug resolved symptoms and signs of intracranial hypertension, and restarting the drug brought recurrence of intracranial hypertension.
 In 12 patients with Minocycline induced intracranial hypertension 25% had notable visual field loss.8 Therefore, patients who complain of headache after using Doxycycline should be examined carefully, including their visual acuity, and formal testing of the visual fields.”

 Pre-existing conditions that can be aggravated: diabetes mellitus, hypothyroidism, epilepsy, cerebral damage, chronic and acute nephritis, hepatic cirrhosis or insufficiency, mood and psychological disorders, heart conditions, neuropathy and liver toxicity